MileHacker Logo

 • Common recommendations include routine vaccinations (measles, mumps, rubella, diphtheria, tetanus, pertussis, polio), Hepatitis A, and Typhoid.

-• The Yellow Fever vaccine is recommended if traveling to other regions of Brazil, especially forested or rural areas, but generally not for coastal areas like Búzios.
+• The Yellow Fever vaccine is recommended if traveling to different areas of Brazil, especially forested or rural areas, but generally not for coastal areas like Búzios.

 Travel & Emergency Info

 Comprehensive travel insurance is highly recognized.
-It should cover medical emergencies, emergency evacuation, trip cancellation or interruption, lost luggage, and personal liability.
+It should cover medical emergencies, emergency evacuation, cancellation or interruption of your trip, lost luggage, and personal liability.
 Verify that your policy covers activities like water sports if you plan to participate.

 Policy Coverage